-Denotatively named, the brown-banded roaches have two light-colored bands across their bodies, specifically athwart the wings and abdomen.
+Denotatively named, the brown-banded roaches have two light-coloured bands across their bodies, specifically athwart the wings and abdomen.

 They have six long and spiny legs like every cockroach species, enabling them to run swiftly on many kinds of surfaces; other traits they share in common with distinct cockroach groups are oval bodies and two antennae.

-Full-grown male banded cockroaches possess a pair of wings reaching beyond the pointed ends of their abdomens.
+Full-grown male-banded cockroaches possess wings reaching beyond the pointed ends of their abdomens.

-However, their female counterparts have underdeveloped wings, forbidding them from taking flight; they are colored tan dark brown, with their size ranging from 10 to 14 millimeters, and their life span is of about 206 days.
+However, their female counterparts have underdeveloped wings, forbidding them from taking flight; they are coloured tan dark brown, with a size ranging from 10 to 14 millimetres, and their life span is about 206 days.

 Brown-banded cockroaches are found widely throughout the United States of America; however, more commonly in the Northeastern, Midwest, and Southern regions.

-Their usual hangout spots include apartments, hotels, houses, hospitals, and stores; they are even found in bedrooms and living rooms generally during the dark since they avoid daylight.
+Their usual hangout spots include apartments, hotels, houses, hospitals, and stores; they are even found in bedrooms and living rooms, generally in the dark since they avoid daylight.

 Brown-banded cockroaches and German cockroaches are both domestic cockroaches rarely found outside.

-The former ones are dark brown to light brown, having two light bands running across their wings and the abdomen area; the latter are either tan or light brown in color, with two parallel stripes on either side of their bodies.
+The former ones are dark brown to light brown, having two light bands running across their wings and the abdomen area; the latter are either tan or light brown, with two parallel stripes on either side of their bodies.

 A congregation of German cockroaches is more likely to be found than brown-banded roaches as they generally do not cluster together.

-Red-colored with a yellowish “8” figure on the back of their heads, American cockroaches easily distinguish with brown-banded roaches, which are of a brownish color, in terms of appearance.
+Red-coloured with a yellowish “8” figure on the back of their heads, American cockroaches easily distinguish from brown-banded roaches, which are brownish in appearance.

-Both species are abundantly located throughout the U.S; American roaches are found predominantly in sewers, drains, and basements, mainly around pipes.
+Both species are abundant throughout the U.S.; American roaches are found predominantly in sewers, drains, and basements, mainly around pipes.

 On the other hand, brown-banded cockroaches have a strong preference for dry and warm areas at higher locations.